 Orebody Requirements

-This type of mining is best suited for tabular narrow vein orebodies, with enough dip to allow for gravity-led ore flow.
-Experience has shown that raises from 75 to 150 metres length are the most economical.
-Results are even more favourable when the ore boundaries can be interpolated between adjacent raises, allowing drill design to be adjusted as required.
+This type of mining is best suited for narrow vein orebodies with enough dip to allow for gravity-led ore flow.
+The ore boundaries can be interpolated between adjacent raises, allowing drill design to be adjusted as required and the ore can therefore be mined with more precision.

 Raise Climber Mining Method Details